ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

        street: Acorn St
      name: Jane

-Then the entries under the YAML section would edit this base file with the entries:
+Then the entries in the ``update_values:`` YAML block would override this base file with the entries:

 .. code-block:: yaml